The Sandlot: Defamation suit

 In 1998, Michael Polydoros sued 20th Century Fox and the producers of the film for defamation.
 Polydoros, a childhood classmate of David Mickey Evans, the writer and director of The Sandlot, claimed that the character Michael "Squints" Palledorous was derogatory and caused him shame and humiliation.
 The trial court found in favor of the film-makers, and that finding was affirmed by the California Court of Appeal.
 After initially agreeing to review the case in 1998, the Supreme Court of California reversed its decision, dismissing the review and reinstating the Court of Appeal's opinion in favor of 20th Century Fox.

 Home media

 In 1993, The Sandlot first came to home video in a slipcase, along with the LaserDisc in widescreen, but later came in a clam shell case in 1994.
 On January 29, 2002, the DVD was released under Fox's Family Feature banner, in widescreen (Side B) and full screen (Side A); the 2013 repackaged DVD is widescreen only.
 The film was released on Blu-ray for the first time in March 2013 to celebrate its 20th anniversary.
-The film then had a re-release on Blu-ray and Digital HD on March 27, 2018, as part of the film's 25th anniversary.
+On March 27, 2018, the film then had a re-release on Blu-ray and Digital HD as part of the film's 25th anniversary.